Yu Chang Player Props: Red Sox vs. Athletics

 Yu Chang At The Plate

-- In six games this season (30.0%), Chang has picked up an RBI, and in four of those games (20.0%) he had two or more.
+- Chang has had an RBI in six games this season (28.6%), including four multi-RBI outings (19.0%).
 He has also driven home three or more of his team's runs in one contest.

-- He has scored in eight games this year (40.0%), but has had no multi-run games.
+- He has scored a run in eight of 21 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.